BTK203/Hyperdrive/README.md

 ![logo](https://github.com/BTK203/Hyperdrive/blob/develop/images/hyperdrive-install.png?raw=true)

 ## Implementation

+NOTE: This readme provides basic instructions for installing and using Hyperdrive.
+For a step-by-step tutorial, see the [Hyperdrive manual](https://github.com/BTK203/Hyperdrive/blob/main/Hyperdrive%20Manual.pdf).

 ### Measuring needed values
 Hyperdrive needs two values to work on your robot: A scalar to convert motor rotations to linear positions, and the wheelbase width of your robot.